The Co-operative Group: Waste reduction and carrier bags

 Total waste from the business has decreased by 41% since 2006 with 95% of all waste now being either reused or recycled.
 Product packaging for own brand items has been reduced by 40% since 2006 (by weight).
 In line with regulations, the Co-op prints information on the recyclability of product packaging on the label.
 In 2014 over 80% of packaging (by weight – 45% by product line) was widely recyclable.

-In 2002 the Co-op launched its degradable carrier bags, however, these were later withdrawn in favour of recyclable and reusable bags.
+In 2002, the Co-op launched its degradable carrier bags, however, these were later withdrawn in favour of recyclable and reusable bags.
 However, with the increasing prevalence of council refuse collection services across the UK which compost food and garden waste, the Co-op launched a new carrier bag in 2014 which could be used to by the customer to line their food waste bin once they had used the bag to get their shopping home.
 All profits from the sale of the entire carrier bag range (above the legal charge) are distributed to community projects.

 The Co-operative distributes food waste to FareShare with the equivalent of 196,000 redistributed in 2014 and no food waste was sent to landfill.

 Supply chain efficiency

 The Co-op Food Supply Chain Logistics business makes 35,000 deliveries per week and it has invested heavily in increasing the efficiency of its supply and distribution networks with the aims of reducing its costs and environmental impact.
 Between 2006 and 2013 the Co-op reduced its fuel consumption by 29% and its emissions from supply chain activities by 31%.
 In 2013 the society closed six "legacy" distribution centres and opened two new sites which won awards for their low environmental impact.
-By switching much of its England to Scotland traffic from road to electric train in 2010 it has taken more than 10,000 tonnes of good from the road network and making a significant greenhouse gas emissions saving.
+By switching much of its England to Scotland traffic from road to electric train in 2010 it has taken more than 10,000 tonnes of goods from the road network, making a significant greenhouse gas emissions saving.
 The business has also started collecting goods from its suppliers itself using lorries returning from store deliveries which would otherwise have travelled empty.
 The business became the first major business to trial an aerodynamic truck, 'the dolphin' in 2013 which was specifically designed to maximise fuel efficiency and reduce costs.
 The business has also expanded its road fleet into double-decker and 15-metre semi-trailers to reduce the number of lorry journeys required.